Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Introduction

 \section{Introduction}

-Portfolio credit risk models play a fundamental role within many financial institutions, in particular for the estimation of capital requirements and the pricing of credit derivatives.
+Portfolio credit risk models play a fundamental role within many financial institutions, in particular for the estimation of capital requirements and the pricing of basket credit derivatives.

-Despite the variety of portfolio models that have been proposed over the years (see \cite{gordy2000comparative} and \cite{embrechts2015quantitative} for an overview), in practice they all rely on the same conditional independence assumption, also known as the \emph{conditional independence framework} \cite{gordy2000comparative, koyluoglu1998reconcilable, frey2001modelling}.
+Despite the variety of portfolio models that have been proposed over the years (see \cite{gordy2000comparative} and \cite{embrechts2015quantitative} for an overview), in practice they all rely on the same \emph{conditional independence framework} \cite{gordy2000comparative, koyluoglu1998reconcilable, frey2001modelling}.
 More specifically, in all such models obligors are assumed to default independently given a set of underlying factors, which can be either latent (i.e. statistically estimated) or observable (e.g. macroeconomic indicators).
 Models of this kind are most generally known as mixture models.

 The rationale behind mixture models is that factors are expected to provide a low-dimensional parametrization of the complex dependence structure of the entire portfolio, which can then be exploited for dimensionality reduction and the simplification of otherwise computationally infeasible procedures.
 These latent factors can furthermore be interpreted by practitioners in terms of systematic and idiosyncratic risk, thus connecting credit risk practice with the neighboring fields of portfolio selection and asset pricing.